AgataSzafranek/AgataSzafranek/README.md

-PORTFOLIO - Agata Szafranek

-ABOUT ME

 I have recently embarked on a personal journey to pursue a career as a software tester, a goal that has been on my mind for quite some time.
 Throughout my professional experience, I have utilized various platforms to assess the suitability of a career as a software tester, and these experiences have only reinforced my belief that this is the right path for me.
 I have acquired a diverse set of skills that are highly applicable to the role.
 Notably, I have acquired a keen attention to detail, particularly in the exploration of new software and understanding its functionality.
-Additionally, I have actively participated in the Dare IT challenge and have found immense enjoyment in tackling each challenge presented to me.
+Additionally, I have actively participated in the Dare IT Manual Tester challenge and have found immense enjoyment in tackling each challenge presented to me.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/agata-szafranek-b5a347b5/)